sympa-community/sympa-ansible/README.md

     $ vagrant up

 This prepares a VM that is ready to be managed by Ansible.
-It will call a simple Ansible playbook to make some changes to the VM.
+It will call a simple Ansible playbook to make some changes to the VM and create an inventory in `environments/local`.

-Create the new environment for the VM:

-    $ ./scripts/create_new_environment.sh environments/local

-And link the inventory to your local directory:

-    $ ln -s ../../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory environments/local/inventory

-Run `$ vagrant provision` to rerun just the provisioning step and update the inventory.

 A starting point for a playbook is provided.
 Run the playbook "site.yml":